-It is estimated that one third of the world’s male population is circumcised.
-Given that there are around 3.5 billion men on the planet, that makes around a billion of the world’s males have had their foreskins cut off.
+It’s thought that one third of the world’s male population is circumcised, with an estimate of up to 40% of males having undergone the practice.
+Given that there are around 3.5 billion men on the planet, that means that over one billion of the world’s males have had their foreskins cut off.
 The impact of circumcision is to disconnect men from their bodies and the pleasure potential of their foreskin.
-In some ways it is analogous to removing the tonsils or the appendix.
+Depending on how the circumcision was carried out, the prospect of Post Traumatic Stress Disorder (PTSD) to those hundreds of million of males that have undergone the procedure would seem to be staggering.
+In some ways circumcision is analogous to removing the tonsils or the appendix.
 All of these perform important functions in the body, but have been underappreciated because of society’s general disconnection from the body’s natural functions.
+The removal of the foreskin has become so deeply entrenched in some cultures and societies that it appears virtually impossible to now stop its practice.

 There are numerous devices and contraptions used in conjunction with a scalpel that have been invented to amputate the foreskin most often with as little skin left over as possible.
 Several pictures of tools used to circumcise are depicted to the right of the screen.
 Depending on the amount of skin cut off, circumcision can deny a man of as much as 80% of his penile skin.
 Circumcised men usually carry permanent circumcision scars often as far as halfway down their shaft (a very ‘high’ cut), the obvious tell-tale sign that a significant amount of skin was severed off.